shawn-brown12/telco_remixed/README.md

-#ignore this -- test upload for getting ubuntu running

 Hello all!
 This is my first post-Codeup project, and I've decided I want to go back through every project we did there and make them better.
 Without further adieu, here's:

 # Telecom Churn - Remixed